50% Off Winter Tire Changeovers

-Instant 50% off any tire change over service.
-Valid at all Dunn Tire locations 10/01/18-10/31/18.
+Receive 50% off any tire changeover service.
+Valid at all Dunn Tire locations.
 Restrictions apply.
-Discount not valid on carry out sales, discontinued/limited quantity products or products that are special order.
-Discount cannot be combined with other in store instant discounts for same products or services.
+This promotion cannot be combined with any other in store instant discounts or coupons.
 Prior sales are excluded.
-Visit your local Dunn Tire for more details.

 At Dunn Tire, we want to help you get maximum performance from your vehicles while saving you money and time.
 In our region, temperatures can fluctuate from 95 °F in the summer to -20 °F in winter.
 That's quite a range for vehicles to be prepared for.
 One of the best ways to ensure your automobile is equipped for these dramatic changes in climate is seasonal tires.

 By utilizing two sets of tires: all-season (or even summer tires) and winter tires, motorists can better prepare for anticipated road conditions.

 In our region, all-season tires are a good option from spring through fall.
 These tires offer versatile performance and are designed to function adequately in a variety of conditions including summer temperatures, dry or wet roads and light winter driving.
 All-season tires are intended to offer a combination of benefits from summer and winter tires.
 While these may be sufficient in mild climates, motorists in the Northeast can benefit from winter tires (or snow tires) which are better suited for extreme winter driving conditions.

 Winter tires have specific features which make them unique: rubber compound, tread depth and patterns, and biting edges.

 In cold temperatures, all-season tires become rigid, less pliable and therefore less effective in gripping the surface.
 Pliability is an essential feature in winter tires.
 Winter tires are made from softer rubber compounds that retain their flexibility in cold weather, allowing the tire to better conform to the surface of the road.